roshanlam/SearchGar/ReadMe.md

 <h2> About The Project </h2>
 It's a search engine that gives you control for your privacy, no ads, no bias results.
 Just results.

+### ToDo
+- [ ] Start adding and commiting more frequently (yes I know I am a horrible person for not adding and commiting everytime I change something lol)

 ### Built With
 - [x] Python